WUNC Music to launch ‘Future Shock,’ its first locally-produced program

 cartoonist Max Huffman.

-The show will air on WUNC Music Saturdays from 6 p.m. - 8 p.m., with weekly playlists available on Spotify the following Monday.
+The show will air on WUNC Music on Saturdays from 6 p.m. to 8 p.m., with weekly playlists available on Spotify the following Monday.